 In a number of areas performance has decreased if compared to the previous year.
 The score of collaboration across organizations is lower than last year (ranked 35th in 2019, but 29th in 2018).
 Also, the number of scientific journal articles has decreased (in 2019 ranked 26th, in 2018 ranked 18th).

 Designated “the most advanced digital society in the world” by Wired, the country invites specialists across the world to accelerate their career in Estonia.
-Currently, there are more than 500 job offers on www.workinestonia.com website for international talent.
+Currently, there are hundreds of job offers on www.workinestonia.com website for international talent.
 If you have just relocated to Estonia, the International House of Estonia will help you settle in.
 To learn more about the consultation sessions provided, please click here.

 The index published by the Business School for the World INSEAD, the Adecco Group, and Tata Communications compares how well countries and cities attract, nurture and retain talent.
 Talent competitiveness, according to the index, refers to the set of policies and practices that enable a country to develop, attract, and empower the human capital that contributes to productivity and prosperity.
 The index is based on an Input-Output model that combines an assessment of what countries do to produce and acquire talents with the kind of skills available to them as a result.